kayoooon1/city-recsys/README.md

 all_data: Contains the combined dataset and the code used for the merging process.
 We collected the data from various openly available sources.
 Those datasets were merged and subsequently standardized, obtaining a final sample of 154 cities with 7 features.
 The data is stored in a CSV. file.

 Modeling: Contains Jupyter notebooks detailing the analysis we have tested to construct our model and the visualizations of our data.
-The models we have used are the following: ....
+The candidate models we have tested are the following: Bayesian propability model, K-means,

 streamlit: Here we have stored all the files necessary to run our interactive stramlit plots.
-Link to the Streamlit app ...
+The link to the Streamlit app can be found here: https://finding-home-app-ezqbrpvhtiqzyrv3drqedq.streamlit.app/

 ## Requirements
 Python Version: 3.10